-In general, the portfolios managed by the Bank show bimodal behavior in terms of loss given default: in other words, following default, the recovery of debt is in some cases total and in others, null.
-The chart below shows the distribution of the LGD of mortgage portfolios in BBVA Spain, filtering out the most recent defaults to prevent the short amount of time to recover to skew results.
+In general, the portfolios managed by the Bank show bimodal behavior in terms of loss given default: in other words, following default, the recovery of debt is in some cases total and in others, nil.
+Chart 11 shows the distribution of the LGD of mortgage portfolios in BBVA Spain, filtering the most recent defaults to prevent the short amount of time to recover from slanting the results.

-- For contracts already in default, an important factor is default seasoning on the contract.
-The longer the contract has been in default, the lower the recovery of the debt pending.
-For the purposes of calculating the expected loss and economic capital, contracts not in default are also imputed a LGD comparable to contracts that have just defaulted.
+- For contracts already in default, an important factor is the time since the default on the contract.
+The longer the contract has been in default, the lower the recovery of the outstanding debt pending.
+For the purposes of calculating the expected loss and economic capital, contracts not in default are also imputed a LGD comparable to contracts that have just defaulted (Chart 12).

 - The seasoning is the period elapsed from the origination of the contract to the default.
-This is also relevant, as there is an inverse relationship between LGD and seasoning.
+This factor is also relevant, as there is an inverse relationship between LGD and seasoning (Chart 13).

-- Loan-to-value ratio: Internal analyses show that LGD depends on the relationship between the amount of the loan and the value of the collateral (loan-to-value, LTV), a characteristic feature of the mortgage portfolio.
+- Loan-to-value ratio: Internal analyses show that LGD depends on the relationship between the amount of the loan and the value of the collateral (loan-to-value, LTV), a characteristic feature of the mortgage portfolio (Chart 14).

-- Customer type: In the specific case of financial solutions for corporates, the customer type has proven to be a relevant factor.
+- Customer type: In the specific case of products for companies the customer type has proven to be a relevant factor.
 Therefore, a LGD estimate has been obtained for each size of company: corporations, large companies, SMEs, etc.

-- Score: The credit rating of contracts may be used to estimate LGD, as there is a positive correlation between score and LGD.
+- Score: The credit rating of contracts may be used to estimate LGD, as there is a positive correlation between score and LGD (Chart 15).

-- Exposure at default (EAD): The exposure of contracts at the time of the default is positively related to LGD.
+- Exposure at default (EAD): The exposure of contracts at the time of the default is positively related to LGD (Chart 16).

 Progress in building LGD scorings and ratings is becoming increasingly important for adapting LGD estimations to economic and social changes.
 These estimates allow new factors to be included without losing the robustness of the information and obtain models that are more sensitive to improvements or deteriorations in the portfolio.
 BBVA has already begun to work on incorporating these modifications in the internal models used.

-In the BBVA Group, different LGDs are attributed to the loan book (default and not default), according to combinations of all the significant factors, depending on the features of each product/customer.
-This can be seen in the accompanying chart “LGD for mortgage loans in BBVA Banco Continental”, in which LGD is explained according to the seasoning of the contract and its LTV.
+In the BBVA Group, different LGDs are attributed to the outstanding portfolio (performing and non-performing), according to combinations of all the significant factors, depending on the features of each product and/or customer.

 Finally, it is important to mention that LGD varies with the economic cycle.
 Hence, two concepts can be defined: long-run LGD (LRLGD), and LGD at the worst moment in the cycle, or Downturn LGD (DLGD).